fbpx

 Arabian Mau Cat Personality

-The Arabian Mau is a hermit-playful cat.
-This cat breed is curious and intelligent.
+The Arabian Mau is a cat that enjoys both solitude and play.
+This breed is curious and intelligent.
+While they don’t often sit on laps, they form a strong bond with their owners.
 They are not usually lap cats but have a powerful bond with their humans.
 Their nocturnal nature is a remnant of their desert ancestry, as those dry, hot climates were conducive for hunting when temperatures were cooler.
 As house pets, they need interactive toys and activities to avoid getting bored.
 They are loud (and opinionated!) with a distinct personality and a desire to be nearby but not super needy.

 Arabian Mau Cat Demand and Price in the World